 You can get a TB skin test for work, school or volunteering at:

-The TB skin test must be checked after 48-72 hours after it is injected.
-A positive skin test shows you have TB infection (LTBI).
-More tests will be needed to screen for TB disease and make sure that the TB bacteria is not active and making a person sick.
-These tests usually include a check-up by a health care provider for signs and symptoms of active TB disease, a chest x-ray and sputum collection.
+The TB skin test result must be checked after 48-72 hours of testing.
+A positive skin test shows you have TB infection.
+More tests will be done to screen for TB disease to make sure that the TB bacteria is not active.
+These tests usually include a check-up for signs and symptoms of TB disease, a chest x-ray, and sputum collection.

-Once your family doctor determines that you do not have active TB disease, ask about medication to prevent getting active TB disease in the future.
+Once your health care provider determines that you do not have TB disease, ask about the free medication to prevent you from getting TB disease in the future.
 This medication is free through Toronto Public Health.

-Bacille Calmette-Guerin (BCG) is a vaccine for tuberculosis (TB).
-It was first used in 1921 and is still used today in many countries with high rates of TB, where there is a higher risk of getting TB.
-Its use has been discontinued in many industrialized countries because of low TB rates.
+Bacille Calmette-Guerin (BCG) is a vaccine for Tuberculosis (TB).
+It was first used in 1921 and is still used today in many TB endemic countries.
+It has been discontinued in many industrialized countries because of low TB rates.

-In Canada, the vaccine is currently only given to selected groups of people who still have high rates of TB, e.g. newborns and infants living on First Nation reserves and in Inuit communities.
+In Canada, the vaccine is currently only given to people groups where high rates of TB is found.
+For example, newborns and infants living on First Nation and Inuit communities.

 The BCG does not provide lifelong protection from TB infection or TB disease.
-The BCG is most protective against certain types of TB in babies and young children.
-However, as a person gets older, the protective effects of the vaccine decreases with time.
+The BCG is most protective against certain types of TB in infants and young children.
+However, as a person gets older, the protective effect of the vaccine decreases with time.

 Getting the BCG vaccine as a baby will not result in a positive TB skin test as an adult.
 It is okay to get a TB skin test can even though a person has had a BCG vaccination in the past.